SethCreason/Random-Projects/Python/MAChue/README.md

-# Philips Hue automation on MAC Address recognition
+# Philips Hue automation with MAC Address recognition
 # Description:
 Scan the network for a known MAC Address, my phone.
 When my phone is detected as having joined the network, turn on my dining room lights.